HelderMeyer/HelderMeyer/README.md

 ### Hello World!

-I'm Helder Meyer,  I'm a Student of Computer Engineering, and I've been studying in tech since 2021.
+I'm Helder Meyer, a Student of Computer Engineering and I have been studying technology since 2021.

 ## ⚡ Technologies